pavpanchekha/nightly-runner/README.md

 ## Features

 + *Logs*: The log files `$PROJ/out.log` and `$PROJ/error.log` are created
-+ *Dedup*: If the file `$PROJ/$BRANCH.last-commit` exists, that branch's nightly won't be rerun if no commit has happened since the last run.
++ *Dedup*: A branch's nightly won't be run if no commit has happened since the last run.
 + *Heartbeat*: The file `last-run.txt` contains a timestamp for the last nightly run.